 Why not settle for the best this season?
 Try Freeman’s Pub ale, the Blue-Ribbon winner of the 2020 Pennsylvania Farm Show.

 Vault Brewing Co.

 The Sweet Potato Ale is a fan favorite here.
-Brewed with roasted sweet potatoes, Mexican vanilla and Saigon cinnamon, this will be a brew you’ll crave all year long.
+Brewed with roasted sweet potatoes, Madagascar vanilla, cinnamon, nutmeg, molasses, and milk sugar.

 Warwick Farm Brewing